AdobeDocs/target-dev.en/help/dev/implement/mobile/target-mobile-preview.md

 ## Prerequisites

-1. **Use a supported version of the SDK:** The mobile preview feature requires that you download and install the appropriate 4.14 (or later) version of Adobe Mobile SDK in your corresponding apps.
+1. **Use a supported version of the SDK:** The mobile preview feature requires that you download and install the appropriate version of Adobe Mobile SDK in your corresponding apps.

    For instructions to download the appropriate SDK, see [Current SDK versions](https://developer.adobe.com/client-sdks/documentation/current-sdk-versions/){target=_blank} in the *[!DNL Adobe Experience Platform Mobile SDK]* documentation.